vermaditya1999/Dotfiles/README.md

 # dotfiles
-Configuration files for Linux and different softwares.
+Configuration files for Linux and text editors.